Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/vfx.md

 \
 \
-Most things are drawn for more than one frame, so you usually need to keep track of the sprite's details somehow, such as a [struct](https://rivalslib.com/workshop_guide/programming/learning_path/struct.html).
+You usually want to draw an effect for more than one frame, so you usually need to keep track of the sprite's details somehow, such as a [struct](https://rivalslib.com/workshop_guide/programming/learning_path/struct.html).

 ```gml